Analysis | A stomach-churning night of counting leaves the outcome in the balance

 For much of the night, the map was a sea of indecision, with state after state hanging in the balance as the votes were tallied at what sometimes seemed like an excruciatingly slow pace.
 For Biden, the good news was that some of those states still not decided were ones crucial to Trump’s hopes of winning a second term.

-Those states included three in the Sun Belt — Georgia, North Carolina and Arizona — with Arizona considered the most promising as the counting continued.
+Those states included three in the Sun Belt — Georgia, North Carolina and Arizona.
 Of the three, Arizona appeared to be the most promising, with Biden holding a lead.
 Trump was leading in the other two.

 Biden had targeted all three on the theory that changing demographics and shifting allegiances in suburbia would be enough to turn the state from red to blue.
 Victories in one or more of them would leave Trump in deep, deep trouble and with the most limited of options to secure the necessary 270 electoral votes.

-For Trump, a steady lead in Florida, and by a margin that through much of the night was bigger than four years ago, offered hope that the final week of the campaign had produced enough of a momentum shift to allow him to pull off another victory against the odds, just as he had done against Hillary Clinton in 2016.
+For Trump, a victory in Florida, and by a margin that through much of the night was bigger than four years ago, offered hope that the final week of the campaign had produced enough of a momentum shift to allow him to pull off another victory against the odds, just as he had done against Hillary Clinton in 2016.

 There was one clear echo from 2016: The three Northern states that secured Trump’s victory — Pennsylvania, Michigan and Wisconsin — appeared poised to play the decisive role again this year.
 But unlike many other states, none of the three began counting the massive numbers of early votes until Tuesday, meaning it could be days before the identity of the winner is known.

-With the election in the balance, the counting of the mail ballots in those northern states likely will result in legal challenges that could affect which ballots are and are not counted.
-The president has complained about mail ballots, claiming falsely they are rife with fraud, and Republicans have sought to limit the time for ballots to arrive to be eligible for counting.
+With the election in the balance, the counting of the mail ballots in those Northern states likely will result in legal challenges that could affect which ballots are and are not counted.
+The president has complained about mail ballots, claiming falsely that they are rife with fraud, and Republicans have sought to limit the time for ballots to arrive to be eligible for counting.

 As the counting continued, both camps were checking their models and trying to calculate what votes remained to be counted.
 In some places, early votes were reported first, giving Biden a lead in unexpected places.
 In other states, Election Day votes came in first, giving the president the early advantage.